craftcms/docs/docs/6.x/extend/forms.md

 ]);
 ```

-The static form factory method `make()` accepts an array of nodes, and returns a form builder instance, which you can use to manipulate the node list like you would build DOM using Javascript APIs:
+The static form factory method `make()` accepts an array of nodes, and returns a form builder instance, which you can use to manipulate the node list like you would build DOM using JavaScript APIs:

 ```php
 $form = Form::make([